 An Ombudsman advocates for quality of life and care for residents living in nursing homes and assisted living facilities.
 An Ombudsman completes state-approved training and is certified by the State Long-Term Care Ombudsman.
-The Ombudsman Program is certified by the Texas Department of Aging and Disability Services.
+The Ombudsman Program is certified by the Texas Health and Human Services.

 - Helps ensure that residents receive the care they want and are treated with the dignity they deserve.